 To inspire and broaden support for Gush Etzion, the Foundation gives presentations in synagogues and other communal locales abroad, builds relationships and maintains ties with major Jewish organizations around the world, and provides visitors to Gush Etzion with intensive, “behind-the-scenes” tours of the area.
 The Foundation maintains a website about Gush Etzion, produces informational materials and works to increase media coverage of the region.

-Lives in Sde-Boaz, married and a mother of four.
+Limor lives in Neve Daniel, and is a married mother of four.
 Served in the IDF as a guide for the Israel Heritage Project.

 She has a BA in Education and Land of Israel Studies from the Hebrew University and an MA in Media and Religion from Saint Denis University, Paris.